entropia/tip-toi-reveng/README.md

 All offsets are from the beginning of the file.
  * At offset 4 is a 32bit offset of an ogg file table
  * The ogg file table consists of pairs of offsets and length, and ends with zeros
- * The ogg file is encrypted using a simple scheme, using a magic XOR value:
+ * The ogg file is encrypted using a simple scheme, using a magic XOR value (`x`):
-   - 0 is left alone
+   - The values `0x00`, `0xFF`, `x` and `x XOR 0xFF` are left alone
-   - the XOR value is left alone
+   - Everything else is XORed bytewise by x.
-   - everything else is XORed bytewise by the value
+ * This is verified by checking the CRC header of the OGG files

 What we have
 ============